-With less to lose, will retiring Republicans desert Trump?
+Retiring Republicans show no signs, yet, of fleeing Trump

 Just one of those retirees joined four other Democrats and voted that December to impeach Clinton.
 He was Pennsylvania Rep. Paul McHale, who backed three of the four articles of impeachment.
 The House approved two of them.

-McHale, a former Marine and 48 at the time, said in a recent interview that though he was retiring, he contemplated seeking office again and wasn’t free of political pressure.
+McHale, a former Marine and 48 at the time, said in a recent interview that while he was retiring, he contemplated seeking office again and still faced political pressure.
 He said he voted for impeachment because Clinton had lied about his affair with White House intern Monica Lewinsky.

 “I lost a lot of friends because of that vote,” said McHale, who never returned to elective office.